Yelling to the Sky: Plot

-The film starts out with quiet, studious, high schooler, Sweetness O'Hara riding her bike with a friend down the street, when neighborhood bully Latonya, her boyfriend, and friends begins picking on her.
-The boyfriend threatens to take her bike, unless she can beat him in a race to a tree down the street.
+Studious high schooler Sweetness O'Hara rides her bike with a friend down a street, when neighborhood bully Latonya, her boyfriend, and friends begins picking on her.
+The boyfriend threatens to take Sweetness's bike, unless she can beat him in a race to a nearby tree.
 Sweetness agrees, taking off running.
 The bully comes up behind her and pushes her to the ground, proceeding to kick her.
 Sweetness' older, pregnant sister, Ola, comes to her rescue, beating up the bully.

-The girls return home to their emotionally unstable mother, Lorene, and caring, but violent father, Gordon.
-After an altercation between the parents, Lorene takes off, telling Sweetness she would return.
-Gordon takes off as well, with Sweetness saying she wished he stayed wherever it was he went.
+The girls return home to their emotionally unstable mother, Lorene, and violent father, Gordon.
+After an altercation between the parents, Lorene leaves, promising Sweetness that she will return.
+Gordon leaves as well.

-A few days later, as Ola is helping Sweetness with her homework and ironing, Gordon returns.
+Days later, as Ola is helping Sweetness with her homework and ironing, Gordon returns.
 He hits Ola after her choice to wear a jacket inside the house.
-Ola then packs up and moves in with her probation-serving, abusive boyfriend and baby's father, leaving Sweetness with just her father.
-Months go by and Ola returns with a baby girl named Esther.
-Not too long after, Lorene returns as well, in an absent state of mind.
+Ola then packs up and moves in with her probation-serving, abusive boyfriend and baby's father, leaving Sweetness with just Gordon.
+Months later, Ola returns with Esther, a baby girl.
+Lorene then returns as well, in an absent state of mind.

-At school, her principal, Mr. Coleman, unknowingly protects Sweetness from getting beat up by Latonya and her friends, Fatima and Jojo, by asking about her sister and asking how she was doing.
-The girls deliver a letter written to their father, saying his brother has passed in his sleep.
-After their father embarrasses them in front of his friends, Sweetness announces that she hates their father to her sister as they walk home.
-Back at home, with Gordon absent, Ola chases after Lorene, who has absent-mindedly walked out of the house.
-Sweetness gets frustrated at the way their lives are going and decides to take action.
+At school, her principal, Mr. Coleman, unknowingly protects Sweetness from getting beat up by Latonya and her friends, Fatima and Jojo, by mentioning Ola and asking how she was doing.
+The sisters deliver a letter written to Gordon, saying that his brother has passed in his sleep.
+At home, with Gordon absent, Ola chases after Lorene, who has absent-mindedly walked out of the house.

-The next morning, Sweetness and her father get into a fight due to her wearing makeup to school.
-She defends herself, talking back and throwing a bottle of glue at him, telling him that was the last time he would ever hit her.
-She starts selling drugs, with the help of a local drug dealer and friend, Roland, who is reluctant.
-She persuades him by telling him it is not for extra spending, but to help her family out.
-He agrees.
+The next morning, Sweetness and Gordon get into a fight due to her wearing makeup to school.
+She talks back and throws a bottle of glue at him, saying that that was the last time he will hit her.
+She starts selling drugs, with the help of Roland, a drug dealer and friend who is reluctant.